 - 1. Make sure you have read "What you need to know this week" so that you know what to emphasise with your child. - 2.
 Read the sheet to your child.
 Ask for their ideas on how you would know which glass shows half.
 They should talk about the juice being "half way" up the side of the glass or having the "same amount" of air and juice in the glass.
 Ask which glass shows "more than half" and which shows "less than half".
 If needed, point out which one is half and explain why.
 Focus on using the terms "fair", "the same amount", or "the same size". - 3.
 Repeat this process for "half the lollies".
 Use blocks or counters to be the lollies if you need to. - 4.
-For the questions on the second page, make sure that you try out their ideas first for making quarters of the string and sandwich before you try to help them come up with a better plan.
+For the questions on the second page, make sure that you try out their ideas first for half of the string and covering half of the window before you try to help them come up with a better plan.
 This is important because then they will know why their idea didn't work. - 5.
 Help your child think about what worked and what didn't, then come up with a new plan if needed. - 6.
 Encourage your child to draw or write answers to the questions on the page.
 Scribe for them if you need to and feel free to take a photograph rather than drawing. - 7.
 Discuss what your child found out with them.
 Keep in mind the ideas from the "What you need to know this week" section so that you can ask questions that are appropriate to the issues identified. - 8.
 At the end: consider writing a comment on the page to say what went well or what you are concerned about.
-Later this week we will be introducing eighths as well.
+This year we will be assessing whether or not your child understands halves.